John Fressh: Personal life

 Knightrider Street sign, London, in 2006.
 In John Fressh's day, the street had various spellings, including Knyghtridestrete; Knyghtriderestrete, Knyghtryderestrete, Knyghtrederistret and Knightriders streete.

 Fressh and Juliana had three daughters, all of whom made good marriages.
 The eldest, Christine, married a royal official, one John Squiry, escheator of Essex.
 Another married a grocer and alderman Walter Newenton, who would be sheriff of London from 1411 to 1412.
 Margaret married Walter Cotton, one of Fressh's old apprentices, and who, says Rawcliffe, prospered, "becoming an alderman and sheriff, like his master before him".
 Newenton and Cotton were also Fressh's feoffees and executors; the latter and Margaret received the rent and reversion of Fressh's tenements in Cheapside in his will.

 Fressh was active in the mercers until his death on 6 September 1397.
 Rawcliffe has described him as, on his death, "among the wealthiest merchants in London", a judgment illustrated by his will.
 This was proven on 1 September that year, and enrolled 10 March following, listing his bequests.
 Fressh left over to be distributed among his relatives, friends and colleagues.
 His wife received his plate, and his eldest daughter an annuity of 50 marks.
-He left a quit-rent from a tenement in Knightrider Street to John Newton, rector of St Benet Sherehog in Poultry.
+He left a quit-rent from a tenement in Knightrider Street to John Newton, rector of St Benet Sherehog Church in Poultry.
 This was to provide for a chantry, and was only one of two that the church received, designated specifically to the maintenance and upkeep of the physical fabric of the building.
 Fressh directed that he should also be buried in the church's St. Sith's chapel; for this, he left an additional bequest of nine marks.
 This paid for a chaplain to celebrate mass for four years, "for his soul, the souls of his wife and children and all Christian souls".
 The Elizabethan chronicler John Stow recorded that, after death, Fressh had a monument to him within the Church.
 Fressh had supported St Benet Sherehog since at least 1395, when he and grocer William Chichele—brother of Henry, later Archbishop of Canterbury—had made it a joint-grant.
 (Note: King Henry VIII dissolved the English monasteries in the late 1530s, and this included chantries such as St Benet's Sherhog.
 In 1548, the King's commissioners, who were auditing the closed houses and assessing their value to the crown, noted that the church (in the form of one chaplain) was still being supported by Fressh's bequest of 1397.)
 Fressh's Inquisition post mortem was held in 1398.